minetestblog/minetestblog.github.io/YYYY-MM-DD-next_post.markdown

 ## Briefing <a name="overview"></a>
 ------------------------------------------------
 Minetest 5.5 was released last month, with some significant improvements.

-A short overview of today's post
+Colour Hop has received some major updates.
+Creatura has joined minetest's collection of performant mob apis.

 ## Engine News <a name="engine"></a>
 ------------------------------------------------